"The Ford S-MAX is very practical and well equipped – but the key to its appeal is its sporty drive and youthful image."

-If you're looking for a people carrier that can do more than just transport an entire family on the school run or move a wardrobe, then the Ford S-MAX may be the MPV for you.
-There are larger, more spacious people carriers out there, but few offer the same level of style and fun drive as the S-MAX.
-And that sharp design and good handling hasn’t meant a loss of practicality, either.
-The Ford Galaxy is bigger, but the S-MAX's boot is very large, with up to 2,000-litres available with the seats folded.
-It’ll even seat seven if you don’t mind squeezing in the back row and sacrificing a degree of headroom.
+While it's no longer the new MPV on the block – in fact, it's getting on a bit – the Ford S-MAX people carrier is still a flexible way to transport an entire family run.
+Or just to move a wardrobe, if needs be.
+There are larger, more spacious MPVs on the market, but few offer the same level of style or are as fun to drive as the S-MAX.
+Plus, it looks good thanks to some sharp design and the handling is impressive for such a large car.
+There's no been loss of practicality, either – the Ford Galaxy may be bigger, but the S-MAX's boot is very large, with up to 2,000 litres available with all the seats folded away.
+It’ll even seat seven, if you don’t mind squeezing in the back row and are not a stickler for lots of headroom.

-When Ford launched the S-MAX, it set it apart from the rest of the market by emphasising how good it was to drive.
-From behind the wheel it's hard to tell that you are in a tall people carrier, except for the obvious practicality and excellent levels of visibility it offers.
-On the move, the car seems to shrink around you and feels more like a hatchback in the way it drives.
-It feels composed in the corners, manfully resisting a temptation to roll as the corner tightens.
-This does mean a slightly firm ride on occasions, but it's soft enough to soak up inner-city potholes or country road bumps, even on larger alloy wheels.
-Engine choice is wide but the entry-level 113bhp 2.0-litre TDCi diesel feels underpowered and best avoided.
-Our pick would be the mid-range 138bhp 2.0-litre TDCi diesel, which quick, economical and refined.
-The petrol 2.0-litre Ecoboost engine is good but only comes on the top-of-the-range Titanium X Sport and is thirsty compared to the diesels.
+Ford's initial tactic with the S-MAX was to focus on how good it was to drive – a first for an MPV in the UK.
+That still holds true – it's hard to tell that you are indeed inside a tall people carrier when you’re actually driving, except for the obvious practicality and excellent levels of visibility that it offers.
+On the road, the S-MAX appears to shrink around you and starts to feel more like a hatchback in the way it drives.
+It's composed through the corners, refusing to give into the urge to roll its body through the really tight ones.
+This does means it's a bit firm to ride in on occasions, but it's still soft enough to soak up whatever potholes you’ll find in the city or bumps on winding country roads – even when sporting its larger alloy wheels.
+We’d steer clear of the entry-level 113bhp 2.0-litre TDCi diesel because it feels underpowered, instead recommending the mid-range 138bhp 2.0-litre TDCi diesel, which is quick, economical and refined.
+We also like the petrol 2.0-litre Ecoboost engine but that only comes on the top-of-the-range Titanium X Sport and drains fuel compared to the diesels.
 The optional Powershift automatic transmission changes gears smoothly and is easy to live with, especially in town.

-The unavoidable truth is that the S-MAX is not a cheap car to buy or run in comparison to rivals from Vauxhall and Citroen.
-There are three specifications available in the range: Zetec, Titanium and Titanium X Sport.
-Entry-level cars include climate control, electric windows, parking sensors and Bluetooth, while Titanium models add automatic lights and wipers, cruise control, a DAB radio and a USB port for iPods.
-Top-spec Titanium X Sport cars get the best levels of equipment, though, adding a sporty body kit, sports suspension and part-leather seats.
-List prices are keen, but you’re likely to secure a bigger discount on a Citroen C4 Picasso or Vauxhall Zafira.
+Alas, for Ford, the unmistakeable truth is that the S-MAX isn’t really a cheap car to buy or run, especially when compared to its main rivals from Vauxhall and Citroen.
+The S-MAX comes in three specifications – entry-level Zetec, mid-range Titanium and top-of-the-range Titanium X Sport.
+The entry-level cars come fitted with climate control, electric windows, parking sensors and Bluetooth connectivity as standard, while Titanium models include automatic headlights and windscreen wipers, cruise control, a DAB radio and a USB port for iPods.
+The top-spec Titanium X Sport cars have the best levels of equipment, though, adding a sportier exterior look, sports suspension and part-leather seats.
+You do pay for all these accessories, though, and you’re likely to secure a bigger discount on a Citroen C4 Picasso or Vauxhall Zafira.